Rianto-RNT/glintsOfficeHour/interview question/README.md

 # The NULL
 - value is used to represent no value or no object.
 It implies no object or null string, no valid boolean value, no
   number, and no array object.

+  # Concurrency vs Parallelism
+  Concurrency is about dealing with lots of things at once.

+  Parallelism is about doing lots of things at once.